About the Watertown Local Development Corporation

 We exist to foster an environment of cooperation between City Government, Economic Development Agencies and the private sector with the goal of promoting economic expansion and prosperity in the City of Watertown.
 To use the LDC’s financial resources to leverage other investment, with the goal of job creation, retention and elimination of blight.

-As stated in the Certificate of Incorporation, the purposes for which this Corporation was formed are, to relieve and reduce unemployment, to promote and provide for additional and maximum employment, to better and to maintain job opportunities, to instruct or train individuals to improve or develop their capabilities for jobs, to carry on scientific research for the purpose of aiding a community or geographical area by attracting industry to the community or area or by encouraging the development of, or retention of, an industry, in the community area, to lessen the burdens of government and to act in the public interest and such other purposes as in Section 1411.
+As stated in the Certificate of Incorporation, the purposes for which this Corporation was formed are, to relieve and reduce unemployment, to promote and provide for additional and maximum employment, to better and to maintain job opportunities, to instruct or train individuals to improve or develop their capabilities for jobs, to carry on scientific research for the purpose of aiding a community or geographical area by attracting industry to the community or area or by encouraging the development of, or retention of, an industry, in the community area, to lessen the burdens of government to revitalize the community and to act in the public interest and such other purposes as in Section 1411.

 The territory in which the operations of this corporation are principally to be conducted is the City of Watertown, New York, and such territory in proximity to that City in which the use of the corporation’s funds will have a substantial positive impact on the economic welfare and prosperity of the City of Watertown, New York and its inhabitants.